alexblack/public/marketplace.md

 - Tapping the star adds (or removes) the listing from the list of saved items
 - Tapping the share icon prompts you to share the listing page url on facebook, twitter, email
 - Tapping the buy button takes you to the original url of the listing (say on craigslist)
+ - *important*: Open this url in a new tab (so we can easily log the buy event to google analytics)
 - Tapping the photo hides all other UI elements, swiping is still possible, tapping again reveals the UI elements
 - Pushing browser-back at any point takes you to the listings screen (not to a previous photo)